 The Weaver’s Cottage is the building we will discuss in this article.
-It’s a building that seems out of place between a modern Health Hub and a converted cotton mill.
+It’s a building that to some seems out of place between a modern Health Hub and a converted cotton mill.

 Have you ever wondered what the weaver’s cottage was?

-The Cottage can be found on Bacup road between Ilex Mill and Rawtenstall’s Health Hub, seemingly out of place; this cottage would have been common during the time it was built.
+The Cottage can be found on Bacup road between Ilex Mill and Rawtenstall’s Health Hub; this cottage would have been common during the time it was built.

 Many people have seen this building but they don’t know anything about it or its history.